Instant notifications

-Instant notifications is a feature in Altinn Notifications that sends notifications immediately to a single recipient.
-This is especially suitable for time-critical messages such as one-time passwords, alerts, and other situations where delays are not acceptable.
+Instant notifications send notifications immediately to a single recipient, suitable for time-critical messages such as one-time passwords.

-Instant notifications is a specialized variant of the notification service in Altinn Notifications that sends messages immediately to a single recipient (only to an email address or phone number).
+Instant notifications are a variant of the notification service in Altinn Notifications that send messages immediately to a single recipient (email address or phone number).

-The service is semi-synchronous in that the order/sending is synchronous until handover to the email/SMS provider, while delivery reports happen asynchronously as for regular orders.
+The service is semi-synchronous: the order and sending occur synchronously until handover to the email or SMS provider, while delivery reports arrive asynchronously as for regular orders.

-- The API call registers the order and sends it immediately to the SMS/email service
+- The API call registers the order and sends it immediately to the SMS or email service

-- The notification is sent to the SMS/email gateway immediately (bypasses the queue)
+- The notification is sent to the message gateway immediately and bypasses the queue

 - The API returns

-201 Createdresponse only confirms that the order was registered and accepted by the gateway, not that delivery succeeded (email can still fail for various reasons or the mobile phone is out of coverage area etc.)
+201 Createdresponse code only confirms that the system registered and accepted the order, not that delivery succeeded.
+Email can fail for various reasons, and mobile phones may be out of coverage.

 Idempotency

-Instant notifications supports idempotency through a mandatory idempotencyId field:
+Instant notifications support idempotency through a mandatory idempotencyId field:

 - Prevents the same message from being sent multiple times upon repeated requests